drshahizan/learn-django/materials/assignment/submission/StaticIP/documentation.md

 ## Assumptions

-Assumption It assumes that there will be no duplicate events in the system.
-It assumes that the users will need to create an account and log in to the system to be able to book or create events.
-It assumes that the system will require some essential components such as servers, databases, and payment gateways to function properly.
-It assumes that the system will allow users to upload images and agendas for their events as well as rate and review other events.
+- It assumes that there will be no duplicate events in the system.
+- It assumes that the users will need to create an account and log in to the system to be able to book or create events.
+- It assumes that the system will require some essential components such as servers, databases, and payment gateways to function properly.
+- It assumes that the system will allow users to upload images and agendas for their events as well as rate and review other events.

 ## Limitations